kidonng/proxy.fish/README.md

 Set variables in `$proxy_vars` to the specified server.

-The proxy will be available across all shells.
-To limit the change to current shell, specify `-g/--global` option.
+The proxy will be available across all sessions.
+To limit the change to current session, specify `-g/--global` option.

 - On macOS, if no server is specified, the plugin will try to get it from system proxy config (via `scutil`).